Desolate images from Taal Volcano show horses and cows buried in ash - Local News 8

 The volcano, about 37 miles (60 kilometers) south of the capital Manila on the island of Luzon, began erupting on Sunday, sending ash up to nine miles (14 kilometers) into the air and prompting large-scale evacuations.

+“I panicked,” she told CNN from a gymnasium that has been turned into an evacuation center in Tanauan.
+“I grabbed my partner and kid to get out of the house and we just ran as far as we could.”

+Lipaopao said they went back to their home on Monday and found it was covered in ash and mud.
+They began cleaning but successive tremors jolted the ground so they returned to the shelter.

-Three days later, volcanic activity around Taal is ongoing.
+Three days after the eruption began, volcanic activity around Taal is ongoing.
 Fountains of lava generate dark gray, steam-laden plumes up to 1 kilometer (0.6 miles) high.
 Fissures or cracks have opened up in several areas and 466 earthquakes have been recorded since Sunday.
 Volcanologists warn that further eruptions are possible.

 “These new strong, continuous earthquakes that we are now experiencing are due to fissuring, which means that there really is magma that is still making its way out of Taal,” Mariton Bornas, chief of volcano monitoring and eruption at PHIVOLCS said on Tuesday.